xiaoxianyu-office/mm/Packs.md

 Name: The name of the pack
 Version: 0.1.0
 Author: The name of the author
+Icon: the block to use as the icon of the pack
 URL: The link to your site, if any
 Description:
 - This is a list